pwnageByButchy/pwnageByButchy.github.io/_posts/2020-01-29-use-the-tools-that-linux-gave-you.md

 <br />
 Now this is where we get down to filtering out data, theHarvester collects a lot of OSINT data for us to use but it's all in one file...what if we wanted to strip out say just twitter handles or email addresses that it found, so that we can use it in other applications.
 If we just used the output.txt by itself most of our applications would error with other erroneous input that is in the txt file.

-So let's start with the Twitters by using grep we can strip out the twitter handles into another file. `grep -E -o "@[0-9a-zA-Z]+" < output.txt > twitterHandles.txt`

-This uses a regular expression to strip out a twitter handle like mine @SteveBartimote and then puts it into a text file called twitterHandles.txt... but all that file will contain is twitter usernames!
+So let's start with the Twitters by using grep we can strip out the twitter handles into another file. `grep -E -o "@[0-9a-zA-Z]+" < output.txt > twitterHandles.txt` This uses a regular expression to strip out a twitter handle like mine @SteveBartimote and then puts it into a text file called twitterHandles.txt... but all that file will contain is twitter usernames!
 <br />
-Now lets look at email addresses, using the same output.txt file and grep we will use a different regular expression to strip out emails. `grep -E -o “\b[a-zA-Z0-9.-]+@[a-zA-Z0-9.-]+\.[a-zA-Z0-9.-]+\b” < output.txt > emailAddresses.txt`

-There you have it a text file called emailAddressess.txt containing all the email addresses theHarvester's output has... now you'll notice with starting theHarvester that it's developer's email address is also listed in our output.txt (usually the top entry) be sure to remove it from your file...wouldn't want to spam him.
+Now lets look at email addresses, using the same output.txt file and grep we will use a different regular expression to strip out emails. `grep -E -o “\b[a-zA-Z0-9.-]+@[a-zA-Z0-9.-]+\.[a-zA-Z0-9.-]+\b” < output.txt > emailAddresses.txt` There you have it a text file called emailAddressess.txt containing all the email addresses theHarvester's output has... now you'll notice with starting theHarvester that it's developer's email address is also listed in our output.txt (usually the top entry) be sure to remove it from your file...wouldn't want to spam him.
-<br /> you still keep the output.txt as the evidence of 1. the commands you ran and 2. the output you received in your engagement.
-However that recording of that is done for you with script.
+<br /> You still keep the output.txt as the evidence of 1. the commands you ran and 2. the output you received in your engagement.
+However the recording of that is done for you with script.

 With Grep really the only limitation is your knowledge of regular expressions.
 Definitely take the time to "try" and understand them...it's worth it!